rminehan/sandstone-scala-training/12_list/slides5.md

 # Functional data structures

-Structures designed for sharing an reuse
+Structures designed for sharing and reuse

 ---